stahta01/cmoc/doc/cmoc-manual.markdown

 ### Floating-point arithmetic

-The `float` and `double` keywords and floating-point numeric literals (e.g., `1.2f` or `-3.5e-17`) have been supported since version 0.1.40, but **only under the Color Computer's Disk Basic environment and under the Dragon's Basic environment**.
+Floating-point arithmetic is supported in some situations:

+* when targeting the CoCo's with Extended Color Basic present;
+* when targeting the Dragon with its Basic present;
+* (since CMOC 0.1.86) when compiling with **--mc6839**, which involves adding a copy of Motorola's MC6839 floating-point ROM.

+With --mc6839:

+* At least **8k gets added** to the program code, because the whole ROM image gets added as is.
+Also, a 32-bit float format is used instead of the 40-bit format used by CoCo and Dragon Basic.
+  This means that the numbers have about 7 significant digits instead of 9
+* The **main() function must first enableCMOCFloatSupport()** if the program wants to use the %f placeholder of CMOC's printf() function.
+* A trap function can be set by calling setMC6839Trap() (declared by cmoc.h).
+  This function will be called when an MC6839 operation fails.

+In all cases,
-A warning is issued when the `double` keyword is encountered, so the user knows not to expect double-precision.
+a warning is issued when the `double` keyword is encountered, so the user knows not to expect double-precision.
 There is also a warning when a numeric literal does not use the `f` suffix, which specifies that the literal is single-precision.
 There too, double-precision